garystafford/generator-node-restify-mongodb/README.md

 ```

 The project contains a set of jasmine-node tests, split between the '/widgets' and the '/utils' endpoints.
- If the application is running correctly, you should the test results displayed in the terminal window.
+ If the application is running correctly, you should see the test results displayed in the terminal window.

 Similarly, the following command displays a code coverage report, using the grunt, mocha, istanbul, and grunt-mocha-istanbul node modules.
 ``` bash